silvermine/videojs-chromecast/README.md

       plugin's images should be located at `https://example.com/plugins/images/`.
    6. Follow the steps in the "Configuration" section below.

-Note: when adding the plugin's javascript to your web page, include the `silvermine-videojs-chromecast.min.js` javascript file in your HTML *after* loading Video.js.
-The plugin's built javascript file expects there to be a reference to Video.js at `window.videojs` and will throw an error if it does not exist.
+Note: when adding the plugin's JavaScript to your web page, include the `silvermine-videojs-chromecast.min.js` JavaScript file in your HTML *after* loading Video.js.
+The plugin's built JavaScript file expects there to be a reference to Video.js at `window.videojs` and will throw an error if it does not exist.

 ### Initialization options